DaneshSelwal/Classification_Uncertainty_Quantification_Analysis/Classification/dapm/dapm_readme.md

             y = y + sqrt(beta) * tf.random.normal(tf.shape(y))
     return softmax_np(y.numpy())
 ```

 **What this does:** Runs the full 100-step reverse DDPM chain from Gaussian noise to a label distribution, with the inner step compiled by `@tf.function` for speed.

 **Why:** XLA compilation of the single step reduces Python overhead dramatically when looped 100 times.
 The final step is deterministic (no noise term) to produce a clean output.

-### 4.8 Batched Tiling for $N$ Samples
+### 4.8 Batched Tiling for N Samples

 ```python
 z_mu_tiled = np.tile(z_mu_np, (n_samples, 1))   # shape: (N*n, d_z)